garylirocks/quickrefs/azure-app-service.markdown

   - NSG outbound rules apply on your integration subnet, inbound rules do not, because vNet integration do not provide inbound access to your app.
   - UDRs apply to outbound calls, **do not** affect replies to inbound app requests
   - By default, your app only routes RFC1918 traffic into your vNet, if you add application setting `WEBSITE_VNET_ROUTE_ALL=1` into your app, all outbound traffic is routed to the vNet
+    - You could add a NAT gateway to the integration subnet for connection to the Internet
   - Outbound traffic is still sent from addresses listed in your app properties
   - After integration, your app uses the same DNS servers configured for your vNet.
 To work with private DNS zones, you need these app settings:
     - `WEBSITE_DNS_SERVER=168.63.129.16`